R3Conclave/conclave-core-sdk/docs/docs/kds-configuration.md

 ```

 ## KDS keys for persistent storage

-To use KDS derived keys for persistent storage, you need to specify how the KDS should derive the storage key.
+To use KDS-derived keys for persistent storage, you must specify how the KDS should derive the storage key.
+You can
-Key specifications are configured on a per-enclave basis and are included in the enclave `build.gradle`.
+configure key specifications on a per-enclave basis.
+Conclave saves these key specifications in the enclave's
+`build.gradle` file.

 The format of the KDS configuration is as follows: